dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-This example displays the title of each `FlyoutItem` object in italics:
+This example displays the title of each <xref:Microsoft.Maui.Controls.FlyoutItem> object in italics:

 :::image type="content" source="media/flyout/flyoutitem-templated.png" alt-text="Screenshot of templated FlyoutItem objects.":::

-Because `Shell.ItemTemplate` is an attached property, different templates can be attached to specific `FlyoutItem` objects.
+Because `Shell.ItemTemplate` is an attached property, different templates can be attached to specific <xref:Microsoft.Maui.Controls.FlyoutItem> objects.

 > [!NOTE]
 > Shell provides the `Title` and `FlyoutIcon` properties to the `BindingContext` of the `ItemTemplate`.

-In addition, Shell includes three style classes, which are automatically applied to `FlyoutItem` objects.
+In addition, Shell includes three style classes, which are automatically applied to <xref:Microsoft.Maui.Controls.FlyoutItem> objects.
 For more information, see [Style FlyoutItem and MenuItem objects](#style-flyoutitem-and-menuitem-objects).

 ### Default template for FlyoutItems

-The default `DataTemplate` used for each `FlyoutItem` is shown below:
+The default `DataTemplate` used for each <xref:Microsoft.Maui.Controls.FlyoutItem> is shown below:

 ```xaml
 <DataTemplate x:Key="FlyoutTemplate">